morbidick/lit-element-notify/docs/comparison.md

 ## Two-way data binding

-Listening to a child event and updating a property
+Synchronizing a parent property with a childs property.

 ### PolymerElement*